NevilleBulmer/RESTful_PHP_API/README.md

 # RESTful PHP API along with an angular js front end example.

+### For the full API which is not currently documented, check 'Currently not documented'.

 A RESTful API built using vanilla PHP.
 See explanantions below for more information.